 - What opportunities will I have to learn and/or teach my teammates?

 By reviewing these phone interview questions and answers, you should be able to start getting ready for your upcoming interviews.
+We also have an outline you can use when asked, “What is your greatest weakness?”, which is a common question in behavioral interviews.
 Try writing down your own responses and practicing them in a mirror or with a friend.
 Be sure you find a quiet place for your phone interviews, as well, so that you can stay focused and show the recruiter that you care about the opportunity.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 If you want to work with a mentor 1-on-1 to get help with your phone interviews or any other aspect of the job search, join Pathrise.